rust-lang/rfcs/text/0000-target-tier-policy.md

     latter case, the compiler team may require the maintainers of existing targets to either implement and confirm support for the property or update the target tier list with documentation of the missing property.
-- If the target supports C code, the Rust target should support the C calling convention for the platform via `extern "C"`.
+- If the target supports C code, and the target has an interoperable calling convention for C code, the Rust target must support that C calling convention for the platform via `extern "C"`.
 The C calling convention does not need to be the default Rust calling convention for the target, however.
 - The target must build reliably in CI.
 - The approving teams may additionally require that a subset of tests pass in CI, such as enough to build a functional "hello world" program, `./x.py test